-Item 11a - Other Household Members and Other Operators' Unpaid Labor Hours
+Item 11c - Other Household Members and Other Operators' Hours Working for Farm/Ranch

-Record the hours all other household members, and all operators other than the principal operator and spouse, worked on the farm without receiving a wage or salary.
+Record the hours all other household members, and all operators other than the principal operator and spouse, worked on the farm/ranch.
+Include both paid and unpaid hours.
 Other operators include those persons responsible for the day-to-day management decisions for this operation, and may include hired managers.
 Other household members may include other operators.
 If multiple people fit this description, record the TOTAL average number of hours worked per week.
-For example, if there are two other operators who worked an average of 42 and 24 unpaid hours per week, as well as a family member who worked 15 unpaid hours per week, the correct entry for this item is 81 hours.
-Do not include the unpaid hours of the principal operator and spouse, which should be reported in Items 10a(i) and 10b(i) respectively.
-(In COP versions, also include the spouse's unpaid hours in Item 11a.)
+For example, if there are two other operators who worked an average of 42 and 24 unpaid hours per week, as well as a family member who worked 15 paid hours per week, the correct entry for this item is 81 hours.
+Do not include the hours of the principal operator and spouse, which should be reported in Items 11a and 11b respectively.

-Item 11b - Other Household Members and Other Operators' Paid Labor Hours
+Item 11d - Other Unpaid Labor Hours